rinde/RinSim/docs/howtorun.md

 Click ``Control`` -> ``Play`` to start the simulation.
 For more information about the other available examples, click [here](../example/README.md)

 ## Troubleshooting

+- When Maven is complaining and you are sure you followed all instructions, force the Maven plugin to update.
+Right click on your project -> ``Maven`` -> ``Update Project..``.

+- When Maven says it cannot find one of your dependencies and you are sure that you have configured your pom file correctly you can inspect your local Maven repository.
+The local maven repository is stored in your user folder: ``~/.m2/``.
+You can choose to delete the entire repository or only the dependencies that cause trouble.
+As soon as Maven detects that some dependencies are gone it will attempt to redownload them.

+- When you have copied some RinSim code to your own project and you see a compile error such as 'the method/constructor is undefined' make sure that you didn't accidently use the 'organize imports' feature of Eclipse and selected the wrong class.
+E.g. choose ``rinde.sim.core.graph.Point`` over ``java.awt.Point``.

+- When the compiler complains about ``@Override`` annotations in code that you have copied from RinSim, make sure that your Java version of your project is 1.6 or later.

+- If you can not run the UI on Mac OS X make sure that you add ``-XstartOnFirstThread`` as a VM argument.